DLu/ros_map/data/README.md

-To add or edit a location, you can directly edit the corresponding yaml file using the github web interface.
-Click the pencil icon to edit.
+To add or edit a location:
+1) fork this repository
+2) edit the corresponding data/___.yaml file
+3) create a pull request to merge your edit to the repo

 Current required fields are:
  * name